 “We therapists are small potatoes but we are connected to an ancient and beautiful idea.” – Mary Pipher, Letters to a Young Therapist

 As a Licensed Professional Counselor, I enjoy working with adults, teens, and families in the pursuit of healthy, fulfilling lives.
-I find myself very lucky to be in a profession where I get the opportunity to connect with so many different types of people and share in their journeys as they discover new paths.
-Below I share some more details about my background in the field of counseling.
+I find myself incredibly lucky to be in a profession where I get the opportunity to connect with so many different types of people and share in their unique journeys as they discover new paths.
+Below I share some more details about my background and counseling orientation.

 Philosophy & Approach:

-The tenants I aligns with and which guide my work include: attention to emotion, compassion, acceptance, authenticity, responsibility, curiosity, and respect for self.
+The tenants I aligns with and which guide my work include: attention to emotion, compassion, acceptance, authenticity, personal empowerment & responsibility, and curiosity & respect for self.

 My approach to counseling originates from psychodynamic and attachment theory perspectives.
 I find that that deeper meaning is often hidden below the surface of habitual choices.
 In therapy, we take time to explore this meaning in an emotionally sensitive way.
 Personal experiences and bonds developed throughout childhood and into adult life has a great influence on personality and ways of coping with difficulty.
 Therefore, sharing your whole story is a part of the therapy process as well.
 Together, we work to uncover your unique needs and goals.